-Mr. Concannon is an expert in legal issues effecting exploration.
-In 2002, he founded Explorer Consulting, a highly specialized consulting practice that advises clients on “the business of exploration,” including organizing and financing expeditions, producing documentaries for film and television, and monetizing intellectual property rights.
-Mr. Concannon has extensive experience in this area, having served as the General Counsel to several organizations, including The Explorers Club and the X-Prize Foundation.
-He has led expeditions to explore the Titanic and to find and recover the Apollo F-1 rocket engines that launched men to the moon.
+Mr. Concannon is also an expert in legal issues affecting exploration.
+In 2002, he founded Explorer Consulting, a highly specialized consulting practice that advises clients on “the business of exploration,” including organizing and financing expeditions, producing documentaries for film and television, legal issues, and monetizing intellectual property rights.
+Mr. Concannon has extensive experience in this area, having served as General Counsel to several organizations, including The Explorers Club and the X-Prize Foundation.
+He has led numerous expeditions, including to explore the Titanic and to find and recover the Apollo F-1 rocket engines that launched men to the moon.
 In 2014, Mr. Concannon and the team he led for Bezos Expeditions' Apollo F-1 Search & Recovery Project were awarded The Explorers Club Citation of Merit for “an outstanding feat of exploration.”
 This is the same recognition given to Dr. Robert Ballard for the discovery of the Titanic in 1985, and to the first American team to summit Mt.
 Everest in 1963.